FazeelUsmani/Question-Answering-Bot-using-OpenAI/README.md

 The goal is to create an API that can receive questions and a reference document as inputs and provide accurate answers to the questions using the context provided by the document.

+## Suggestions

+I'm open for suggestions, how this project can be tweaked to fit in your usecase.
+For example, to accept .docx or image as input context, search in your order history and so on and so forth.
+Feel free to contact me.

 ## Branch

 * __main__ - consists OpenAI implementation of this bot